Our son described this chicken tagine recipe as "the tastiest chicken ever". Chicken is usually the last thing left on his plate; not this time.

 Season both sides of the chicken with salt and pepper

 Brown the chicken in the butter over a medium heat.
 Once browned, remove from the pan and set aside.

 Add more butter in needed (otherwise, just use the fat from the chicken) and add the onions.
 Stir occasionally, cooking for about 5 minutes until soft.

 Add the garlic and cook for ~30 seconds.

 Add the spices and cook for ~30 seconds

 Stir in the chicken stock, honey, lemon juice and ~1/4 tsp of salt.
 Scrape the pan with a wooden spoon to get dislodge any crispy bits.

 Add the chicken, carrots and peppers.
 Cook on a low heat until the carrots soften.

 Stir in the olives and coriander.

-Serve immediately with couscous (if you want the carbs) or just on its own.
+Serve the chicken tagine immediately with couscous (if you want the carbs) or just on its own.
 Extra sides that work well are dried apricots and almonds.